-Technically, Bacara Resort is located outside of Santa Barbara in Goleta, California, but hotel guests are a stones throw away from the beachside city.
+Technically, The Ritz Carlton Bacara is located outside of Santa Barbara in Goleta, California, but hotel guests are a stones throw away from the beachside city.
 I didn’t spot Oprah Winfrey out and about during my weekend stay, but there were plenty of guests, like me, who were happy to be kicking back in the sunshine in January.
 Yes, January!
 It was the ideal time to visit this coastal paradise.
 No crowds, warm water in your choice of three swimming pools and an award-winning spa that is open to all hotel guests.

 Our village garden king room was on the third floor of villa 6.
 While it was listed as a garden view, it did offer a nice peek of the ocean with sunrise and sunset views enjoyed from our balcony.
 Our room came with a fireplace, but I don’t see this room benefit getting a lot of use.
 Instead, hang out by the adult-only pool or join in on a water aerobics class at the pool.
 There are many fitness classes offered (for an additional fee.)
 While there is a resort fee of $27 (check the website for current prices) that charge includes a bottle of Santa Barbara wine, access to the fitness center and spa, as well as wifi.